bw856/Click-the-Tiles/README.md

 # osu-mania-clone
-A soundless clone of osu!mania created in Turing 4.1.1
+My first GUI project: a clone of osu!mania created in Turing 4.1.1